 A record £2.85 million has been donated so far by readers and philanthropists to The Times and The Sunday Times Christmas Appeal to support charities working to tackle challenges made more acute by the Covid-19 pandemic.
 Readers can still donate to the appeal up to January 31, helping to push the appeal total over £3 million.
 By Kaya Burgess

-Tusk has been chosen as one of the three charities supported by The Times and The Sunday Times Christmas Appeal this year.
-Journalists from the two newspapers have been visiting projects and speaking to conservationists supported by Tusk around Africa and coverage of Tusk’s work will appear across the digital and printed editions of The Times and The Sunday Times over the next month to drive donations to the charity, and will be added below as they are published.
+Tusk was chosen as one of the three charities supported by The Times and The Sunday Times Christmas Appeal this year.
+Journalists from the two newspapers have been visiting projects and speaking to conservationists supported by Tusk around Africa and coverage of Tusk’s work appeared across the digital and printed editions of The Times and The Sunday Times from late November to the end of January to drive donations to the charity, which can still be read below.

 Lion numbers have halved across Africa since The Lion King splashed over our screens in 1994, with only about 23,000 remaining in the wild.
 Listed as “vulnerable to extinction”, they now occupy as little as 8 per cent of their original range.
 The Zambian Carnivore Programme is one of several initiatives trying to protect lions, supported by Tusk, one of the three organisations in this year’s Times and Sunday Times Christmas Appeal.
 By Katherine Forster